sandersn/manual/Typescript-compiler-implementation.md

 ## Transformer

-The transformer recently replaced the emitter.
-It replaces the *emitter*, which translated TypeScript to JavaScript.
+The transformer recently replaced the emitter, which translated TypeScript to JavaScript.
 The *transformer* transforms TypeScript or JavaScript (various versions) to JavaScript (various versions) using various module systems.
 The input and output are basically both trees from the same AST type, just using different features.

-The emitter is then a fairly small AST printer that can print any TypeScript AST.
+The emitter is now a fairly small AST printer that can print any TypeScript or JavaScript AST.

 ### Overview

-Since the binder sets up information for the transformer since it makes a complete pass over the AST anyway.
+The binder sets up information for the transformer since it makes a complete pass over the AST anyway.
 Primarily, it marks individual nodes with their associated dialect.
 In the example below, `...x` is marked as ES2015, and `any[]` and `void` are marked as